exercism/x86-64-assembly/exercises/concept/lasagna/.docs/introduction.md

 The source operand isn't typically modified by an instruction, just the destination operand.

 Unless otherwise noted, both operands must have the same size.
-So, for example, if the source operand has 16-bits, the destination operand must also have 16-bits.
+So, for example, if the source operand has 16 bits, the destination operand must also have 16 bits.

 For instance, to store a value in a register, we can use the `mov` instruction: